pulsaryu/AndroidInAppBilling/README.md

 * error : The error callback.
 * productId : The in app billing product id (example "example_subscription")
+* payload : for security, generate your payload here for verification.

 #### Subscribe
 Subscribe to an item